by Texas Homesteader ~

 To use, place a herb bomb in a small container on the counter top until thawed and then stir into food to flavor.

-To use to flavor rice, drop herb-bomb in pan and use to saute brown rice for about 3-4 minutes, then cook & serve rice as usual.
+For flavoring rice, drop herb-bomb in pan and use the oil it contains to sauté brown rice for about 3-4 minutes, then cook & serve rice as usual.

-To use to flavor simmering soups or broth, drop frozen herb-bomb directly into simmering recipes to flavor as the broth cooks.
+For flavoring simmering soups or broth, drop frozen herb-bomb directly into simmering recipes to flavor as the soup cooks.

 Other Favorite Condiments